tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 # Implementation

-I used Go for the implementation this time, mainly for a change in pace.
+I used Go for the implementation this time, mainly for a change of pace.
-I also wasn't implementing any primitives from scratch, just protocol level constructions.
+I also didn't implement any primitives from scratch, only protocol-level constructions.
 This meant exploring Go's ecosystem of cryptography libraries, which was pretty fun.

 I might want to extend this little experiment into a more useful GUI app,